-As a rough guide, we paid between 200 and 300 Kune per appointment for private doctors to see my newborn son to avoid waiting months for the hospital to get him into an appointment.
+As a rough guide, we paid between 200 and 300 Kune per appointment for private doctors to see my newborn son avoid waiting months for the hospital to get him into an appointment.

-Retiring in Croatia
+Retiring In Croatia

 What a place to live.
-After five years of traveling this magnificent country, I can tell you, there is no shortage of things to do, and new places to discover.
+After five years of traveling this magnificent country, I can tell you; there is no shortage of things to do and new places to discover.
 And, when you are bored with Croatia, we have so many neighboring countries just waiting for your euros.

 You’d be hard-pressed to find any Croatian family where there is not an emphasis on family, friends, and with that food.
 Hospitality towards your guests is critical.
-Offering drinks, pre-meal snacks, a meal, a second helping, even third helping, cake, coffee, and then more drink to your guests is a must.
+Offering drinks, pre-meal snacks, a meal, a second helping, even a third helping, cake, coffee, and then more drink to your guests is necessary.
 Then your responsibility in return is not to decline… ever.
 Saying no would be plain rude.

-To avoid being rude (or in some cases being nagged) here is what I suggest you do:
+To avoid being rude (or, in some cases, being nagged), here is what I suggest you do:

 - Your host may also use guilt to force you into a second helping.
 My favorite one (yes, I have become one of ‘them’) is “Oh, did you not like the food”?
 Boom!
 Host 1-guest 0.

-If you have listened to this very sane advice, by this stage, you are still hungry, so when your hosts ask you to take another serving – you eagerly oblige.
+If you have listened to this very sane advice, you are still hungry by this stage, so when your hosts ask you to take another serving, you eagerly oblige.
 Everybody wins.

-The tricky part is the third serving; you may want one, but chances are you’ve already indulged in two plates of Kiseli Kapus and yummy ribe sa žara, so when that time comes you’ll need to be polite and say no thanks.
-If you want to show off, you can use the phrase “ne mogu više, hvala” which means you can’t take (eat) anymore.
+The tricky part is the third serving; you may want one, but chances are you’ve already indulged in two plates of Kiseli Kapus and yummy ribe sa žara, so when that time comes, you’ll need to be polite and say no thanks.
+If you want to show off, you can use the phrase “ne mogu više, hvala,” which means you can’t take (eat) anymore.